 - Adjust the Radius slider to fully cover the spot or dust particle and click on it to remove it.
 Alternatively, click on the spot or dust particle, then click-and-drag the edge of the selection ring to cover it.
 When active, the circular cursor changes from silver-gray to orange-colored and the spot or dust particle is removed.

-- To re-position a selection, place the circular cursor in the center of the selection ring and drag and drop to change its position.
+- To re-position a selection, place the circular cursor in the center of the selection ring, click and drag it to change its position.

 - Repeat Steps 2 to 6 to remove more individual spots or dust particles.